What methods of transport does Gulf Air provide for my pet?

 Are there any other restrictions?

-Gulf Air can refuse to transport an animal due to illness, aggressive behavior, poor kenneling, or extreme temperatures at origin, transfer, or destination airports.
+Gulf Air will refuse to transport an animal due to illness, aggressive behavior, poor kenneling, or extreme temperatures at origin, transfer, or destination airports.